-Attention deficit hyperactivity disorder (ADHD) is a particular condition that affects a young child’s behaviour or development (learning).
-Children with ADHD have three main behavioural problems, being inattention, impulsivity and overactivity.
+Attention deficit hyperactivity disorder (ADHD) is a condition that affects a young child’s behaviour and learning.
+Children with ADHD often have difficulty concentrating (are easily distracted), and are impulsive and overactive.

 Medication for ADHD

-Stimulant medications have been used for more than 50 years.
-Stimulants like dexamphetamine and methylphenidate (such as Ritalin) act on the neurotransmitters that release the chemical dopamine.
-Greater amounts of dopamine help to curb the hyperactive and impulsive behaviours typical of a child with ADHD.
+Stimulant medications (such as dexamphetamine and methylphenidate) are the most commonly used medications for ADHD.
+They act on the neurotransmitters (brain chemicals) that release the chemical dopamine.
+Greater amounts of dopamine can help to curb the hyperactive and impulsive behaviours typical of a child with ADHD.

-Dexamphetamine and methylphenidate are the two main medications used to treat ADHD.
-They are different in their chemical makeup and effects, so a particular child may benefit more from one of these medications than the other.
-Some children benefit most from taking a combination of the two.
+Dexamphetamine and methylphenidate are similar but different in their chemical makeup and effects, so a child may benefit more from one of these medications than the other.

 Dosage for ADHD medications

-Any changes to medications should always be supervised by a doctor.
-They may need to adjust the dosage and timing for an individual child, to get the best control of ADHD symptoms, while causing minimal possible side effects.
+Any changes to medications should always be supervised by the prescribing doctor.
+They may need to adjust the dosage and timing for an individual child to get the best control of ADHD symptoms while minimising possible side effects.
 For both dexamphetamine and methylphenidate, the dosage may be gradually increased over three or four weeks, using half tablets if necessary.

 The doctor may stop the medication if the child shows no improvement at the end of four weeks.
 The other medication can then be trialled in a similar way.
-If the medication works, the doctor will gradually increase the dose as the child grows.
+If the medication works, the doctor may increase the dose as the child grows.

 Side effects of medication for ADHD